Unpaid work, poverty and women’s human rights

 - To see the responses received from National Human Rights Institutions click here

-On 13 and 14 May the Special Rapporteur convened an expert meeting in Geneva with the support of UN Women, on unpaid care work, poverty and women's human rights.
+On 13 and 14 May, 2013 the Special Rapporteur convened an expert meeting in Geneva with the support of UN Women, on unpaid care work, poverty and women's human rights.
 The meeting brought together a small group of experts from civil society, grass roots organizations, UN agencies and academia working in diverse fields including economics, social policy, development and human rights.
 Participants at the meeting analysed the impact of unpaid care on poverty and human rights, in particular gender equality and women’s economic, social and cultural rights and discussed the human rights obligations of States in developing a human rights framework with regards to unpaid care.
-The meeting will be used to inform the Special Rapporteur's next report to the General Assembly in October 2013.
+The meeting was used to inform the Special Rapporteur's report to the General Assembly in October 2013.

 Biographies for those who participated in the meeting can be accessed though the following link